Ashwinpatel7/Eazyvenue/README.md

 ### Troubleshooting
 - If venues are not displaying, check browser console for errors
 - Ensure your MongoDB connection string is correct
-- After deployment, you MUST seed the database using the `/api/seed` endpoint
+- After deployment, you MUST seed the database by visiting `/api/seed` in your browser
-- Make sure to use POST method when seeding the database
+- The API endpoints are now in the `pages/api` directory for Vercel compatibility

 ## API Endpoints